PrethamMuthappa/user-authentication/README.md

 # user-authentication
-a simple user authentication which validates the user data from the mongo db database
+a simple user authentication which validates the user data from the mongodb database